 We’re looking for young people with imagination, smarts, energy, grit, and the skills and drive to help us win victories for working as our paid summer intern.
-Pay is $15/hour.
-The deadline to apply for summer 2018 is Friday, April 20th.
+Pay is $16/hour.
+The deadline to apply for Fall 2018 is Friday, April 17th.

 The North Carolina State AFL-CIO is the largest association of local unions and union councils in North Carolina, representing over one-hundred and forty-thousand union members, fighting for good jobs, safe workplaces, workers’ rights, consumer protections, and quality public services on behalf of ALL working people.